jarrettmeyer/jarrettmeyer.github.io/_posts/2017-12-01-rdbms-fundamentals-first-normal-form.md

 | 4 | Margaret Rey |
 | 4 | H.A.
 Rey |

 And that's it!
 That's how 1NF works!
+Think about the number of times that you've seen tables that have columns like `primary_telephone`, `alternate_telephone_1`, `alternate_telephone_2`.
+What about `home_address`, `work_address`?
+We see columns like this quite frequently.
+Now, let's get rid of them.

+Go forth and normalize those tables!